So there’s a pretty important presidential election coming up here in the next few weeks. Are you ready?

-Scholastic's Election Page and get your kids to play The Electoral Challenge game down there on the left side of the screen.
+Now, to get that tricky electoral college business down, head to Scholastic’s Election Page and get your kids to play The Electoral Challenge game down there on the left side of the screen.
 My kids played it for an afternoon and are now experts, give-or-take.
-It's fun!
+It’s fun!

 I can’t really vouch for the the rest of the Scholastic website; there are other games and a few short videos that look like they may be worthwhile.
 Like (seemingly) everything else, I do detect a smidgen of bias, so you know… use your own judgement.

 I also had my kids watch Schoolhouse Rock’s version of I’m Just a Bill, just for fun: